systopia/de.systopia.civioffice/docs/index.md

 + insert "live snippets", i.e. text portions to be inserted in the document in the creation process (a full-fleged document editor might be introduced at a later stage)
-+ integrate with de.systopia.mailbatch to create personalized mail attachments
 + search result actions for contributions, participants, and memberships
 + add WebDAV compatibility to connect to external document stores such as Nextcloud, Sharepoint, or GoogleDrive